JabRef/GSoC/template.md

 - Your first language
 - Location and Timezone
 - Share links (website(s), ...), if any, of your previous work on open source projects
-- Convince us that you will be a good fit for this project, by sharing links to your contribution to Sugar Labs
+- Convince us that you will be a good fit for this project, by sharing links to your contribution to JabRef

 ## Synopsis